VMEX-finance/vmex/packages/contracts/README.md

 1. `yarn vmex:node`
 2. `yarn vmex:dev:deploy`
+   _Note that this doesn't require calling separate script to deploy incentives controller since in step 2 it is already deployed_

 Then you can keep running `yarn vmex:dev:test` without having to redeploy the test contracts